jackmaders/necromancer/docs/ROADMAP.md

 ### Commands & Features

-- `/config reminders type:availability enabled:<boolean>`: Enables or disables availability reminders.
+- `/team config reminders type:availability enabled:<boolean>`: Enables or disables availability reminders for the team.
-- **Update:** `/setup` now includes a prompt to enable this feature by default.
+- **Update:** `/team create` now includes a prompt to enable this feature by default.

 ### User Experience